Coordinating settlement times with the legal representatives of the other side is one of the duties

 A conveyancer is required to prepare and register a bond over the property.
 They also conduct

 title and planning searches.
-Conveyancers can also cancel existing home loans for the seller.
+Conveyancers can also cancel Conveyancing Melbourne home loans for the seller.

 Conveyancers must also set a completion deadline when all monies are paid.
 These documents